james-door/cv/src/personalProjectsMarkup/website.md

 ![Home Page Light](./images/homepageLight.png)

 To have consistent global styling for the hyperlinks I specify the following global body selectors.
-The style doesn't use the default hyperlink decoration but instead reveals an underline which pseudo-element specified using the `CSS•:after` selector.
-I can create a more specific `CSS•:after` selector with `CSS•display: none` if I want a different hover effect for certian links, such as for images.
+The style doesn't use the default hyperlink decoration but instead reveals an underline which is a pseudo-element specified using the `CSS•:after` selector.
+I can create a more specific `CSS•:after` selector with `CSS•display: none` if I want a different hover effect for certain links, such as for images.

 ```CSS {numberLines:104,filePath:{path:'cv/src/styles/global.css',link:'https://github.com/james-door/cv/blob/main/src/styles/global.css'}}
 body a{